texasapo/texasapo-docs/utgsu-guide.md

 This document was originally written by Eric J Nguyen, Spring 2016 Webmaster, Cavendar Pledge Class (Spring 2015).

+**Warning, this guide is public, so be don't put anything confidential in here.**

 ## Changes

 If this document is out of date, **please update it**.
 You should also add an entry to the changelog in this section, following the format.